-- 61. The EFSA CONTAM Panel (2015) previously concluded that the primary biological effects of Δ^9 -THC were mediated via cannabinoid receptors (CB1 and CB2), which are widely expressed across mammalian tissues.
-CB1 receptors are predominantly located in the brain and autonomic nervous system, while CB2 receptors are mainly found in immune and lymphoid organs. Δ^9 -THC interaction with CB1 receptors in the hypothalamus may disrupt the hypothalamic-pituitary-gonadal axis, leading to reduced synthesis of reproductive and growth-related hormones.
-The Panel also noted Δ^9 -THC may influence epigenetic regulation and modulate neurotransmitter levels (5- 5-hydroxytryptamine, norepinephrine and dopamine) in a dose-dependent manner. - 62.
-For Δ^8 -THC, several studies suggests that Δ^8 -THC primarily acts as an agonist at cannabinoid receptors CB1 and CB2, similar to Δ^9 -THC.
+- 61. The EFSA CONTAM Panel (2015) previously concluded that the primary biological effects of $\Delta^9$ -THC were mediated via cannabinoid receptors (CB1 and CB2), which are widely expressed across mammalian tissues.
+CB1 receptors are predominantly located in the brain and autonomic nervous system, while CB2 receptors are mainly found in immune and lymphoid organs. $\Delta^9$ -THC interaction with CB1 receptors in the hypothalamus may disrupt the hypothalamic-pituitary-gonadal axis, leading to reduced synthesis of reproductive and growth-related hormones.
+The Panel also noted $\Delta^9$ -THC may influence epigenetic regulation and modulate neurotransmitter levels (5- 5-hydroxytryptamine, norepinephrine and dopamine) in a dose-dependent manner. - 62.
+For $\Delta^8$ -THC, several studies suggests that $\Delta^8$ -THC primarily acts as an agonist at cannabinoid receptors CB1 and CB2, similar to $\Delta^9$ -THC.
 It has lower affinity for CB1, which is mainly found in the brain, and comparable affinity for CB2, located in immune and lymphoid tissues.
-These differences may explain its reduced potency relative to Δ^9 -THC.
-Both compounds influence neurotransmitter activity in the brain, but no studies were available investigating Δ^8 -THC interaction with non-cannabinoid receptors.
+These differences may explain its reduced potency relative to $\Delta^9$ -THC.
+Both compounds influence neurotransmitter activity in the brain, but no studies were available investigating $\Delta^8$ -THC interaction with noncannabinoid receptors.
 Variability in receptor binding results may stem from differences in assay conditions using transfected cell lines, (CHO and Human Embryonic Kidney (HEK) 293 cell lines). - 63.
 The Panel identified the critical effects as cognitive and psychomotor effects as well as increase heart rate in humans, which were observed in the human clinical studies (Zamarripa et al., 2025).
-These effects are associated with CB1 and CB2 receptors in which Δ^8 -THC and Δ^9 -THC are agonist for in CNS and autonomic nervous system. - 64.
-The panel considered that a relative potency of Δ^8 -THC to Δ^9 -THC is very likely within the range of 1 to 1.6 (90-95% certainty) and alleviates the uncertainties in the hazard characterisation of Δ^8 -THC compared to Δ^9 -THC.
+These effects are associated with CB1 and CB2

+This does not represent the views of the Committee and should not be cited. receptors in which $\Delta^8$ -THC and $\Delta^9$ -THC are agonist for in CNS and autonomic nervous system.

+64. The panel considered that a relative potency of $\Delta^8$ -THC to $\Delta^9$ -THC is very likely within the range of 1 to 1.6 (90-95% certainty) and alleviates the uncertainties in the hazard characterisation of $\Delta^8$ -THC compared to $\Delta^9$ -THC.
 This was supported by evidence from quantitative analysis of data from Zamarripa et al. (2025).